mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 As we can see, the program doesn't need an `IOApp` to execute.
 Then, the `quick` method is syntactic sugar for calling the `transact` method, which is a bit more verbose and then sinking the stream to standard output.

-Remember, You Only Live Once!
+Remember, You Only Load Once!

 ## 5. Not Only Queries: Changing the Database

 The other side of the moon of the database world is mutating the tables and the data they contain.
-Doobie offers support not only for DDL operations but also for DML operations.
+Doobie offers support not only for queries but also for insertions, updates, deletions, and changes on tables' structure.

-It should not surprise that **inserting follows the same pattern of selecting rows from tables**.
+It should not come as a surprise that **inserting follows the same pattern of selecting rows from tables**.
 For example, let's save a new actor inside the `actors` table:

 ```scala
 def saveActorProgram(name: String): IO[Int] = {